 NOW, THEREFORE, BE IT RESOLVED that the Mayor and Council of the Borough of Allendale, hereby states that it has complied with N.J.A.C.
 5:30-6.5 and does hereby submit a certified copy of this resolution and the required affidavit to said Board to show evidence of said compliance.

-I hereby certify the above to be a true copy of a Resolution adopted the Borough of Allendale on December 2, 2021 . by the Governing Body of
+I hereby certify the above to be a true copy of a Resolution adopted by the Governing Body of the Borough of Allendale on December 2, 2021.

-Michelle Ryan

-Acting Municipal Clerk